borispovod/crypti-dapps-docs/UserInterface.md

 * [Ember.js](#)
 * [React.js](#)

-So consequently, when it comes to adding a user interface to your DApp, developers have a broad range of options.
+So consequently, when it comes to adding a user interface to your dapp, developers have a broad range of options.

 As your choice of framework is often dependent on various factors; including an individual's personal taste and the given application requirements.
 We won't provide a full tutorial, but rather give an overview on how to integrate the Crypti API within any given framework.

 ## How to Start

-Simply add an **index.html** file to the **public** folder located within the root folder of your DApp.
+Simply add an **index.html** file to the **public** folder located within the root folder of your dapp.

-Then providing Crypti is launched, along with the backend portion of your DApp.
+Then providing Crypti is launched, along with the backend portion of your dapp.

-Open the following URL: [http://localhost:7040/dapps/[dappid]/](http://localhost:7040/dapps/<dappid>/) replacing **[dapp]** with your DApp's unique identifier.
+Open the following URL: [http://localhost:7040/dapps/[dappid]/](http://localhost:7040/dapps/<dappid>/) replacing **[dapp]** with your dapp's unique identifier.

 This will open the **index.html** file we added to the **public** folder.
-Wherein you can include the HTML, CSS and JavaScript code, which serves as the user interface to your DApp.
+Wherein you can include the HTML, CSS and JavaScript code, which serves as the user interface to your dapp.

-Interacting with your DApp's API is then, merely a case of pulling and pushing data back and forth between the frontend (UI), and your DApp's backend code running on the Crypti node's sandboxed virtual machine (VM).
+Interacting with your dapp's API is then, merely a case of pulling and pushing data back and forth between the frontend (UI), and your dapp's backend code running on the Crypti node's sandboxed virtual machine (VM).

 If you are not familiar with developing Single-Page Applications.
 We strongly suggest you check out the following resources as valuable starting points: